My first compost pile wasn’t great. A corner of my garden behind my garage had three walls around it, and I simply dumped my garden waste there.

-While not essential, it’s also a good idea to site your compost bin in shade or partial shade, especially if you live in a hot climate, as compost benefits from a constant temperature, and too high a temperature in your bin can kill helpful bacteria.
+If you live in a hot climate, it’s a good idea to site your compost bin in shade or partial shade.
+Compost benefits from a constant temperature and too high a temperature in your bin can kill helpful bacteria.

-If you have a large garden, it’s well worth thinking about future expansion.
-For example, you might start off with a single compost bin, but later on expanding to a two or three bin system, allowing for regular turning.
-So if you have room, try to site your bin so that there is space to additional bins in the future.
+If you have a large garden, it’s also worth thinking about future expansion.
+For example, you might start off with a single compost bin, but later on expand to a two or three-bin system, allowing for regular turning.
+So if you have room, try to site your bin so that there is space for additional bins in the future.

 Finally, it’s great if you can place your compost heap/bin on level ground.
 If you don’t have level ground, it’s well worth spending a little bit of time with a spade to create a flat bit of space.
 That will avoid water gathering in pools at the bottom of the compost pile.

 What to put in your compost

 Most organic materials, from weeds to food scraps and paper, can go in your compost bin.
 However, bear in mind that cooked food and dairy products should not go in a cold compost heap, and that woodier materials will take much longer to break down.